ndurner/ndurner.github.io/_posts/2025-04-05-gpt4o-infographics.md

 	1. Box: “Prerequisites (CMake, Clang, Libraries)”
 	2. Box: “Build using CMake/Clang”

-This can be interated on, like adding a headline.
+This can be iterated on, like adding a headline.
 Also, a style reference in the form of an existing diagram can be passed.
 I like [Leonie Monigatti](https://medium.com/@iamleonie)'s distinctive style, so gave [one of her diagrams](https://miro.medium.com/v2/resize:fit:4800/format:webp/1*kSkeaXRvRzbJ9SrFZaMoOg.png) as the style reference:
 > Redo the first chart in the style of the second.
 Do not change the content, just the style.

 Further iterations: